Skip to Content

 The rim trail at Montezuma Well is a 1/3 mile well marked paved trail.
 After walking up a small hill for about 85 yards, you will be rewarded with a great view overlooking the entire well and a prehistoric cliff dwelling to your left.

-When you are standing at the rim, it is easy to see why so many cultures flocked to this oasis in the desert and called it home for so many years.
+When you are standing at the rim, it’s easy to see why many cultures flocked to this oasis in the desert and called it home for so many years.

 Along the trail, there are plenty of signs discussing the history and how plants were used in each culture.
-Rangers often walk the trails answering any question you may have as well.
+Rangers often walk the trails answering any question you may have.

 A small dwelling near Montezuma Well

-At the end of this trail, you will terminate at the Swallet cave ruins.
+At the end of this trail, you will terminate at the swallet cave ruins.
 They were inhabited between 1100 and 1425 AD.
-It’s impressive to see these ruins go back into the limestone about 30 meters for protection.
+It’s impressive to see how these ruins go back into the limestone about 30 meters for protection.

 The split on the trail leading to the swallet ruins